biopragmatics/oquat/docs/unknowns/source/uberon.md

 | RadLex:RID6449 |        1 | [UBERON:0035933](http://purl.obolibrary.org/obo/UBERON_0035933) |
 | RadLex:RID6708 |        1 | [UBERON:0035939](http://purl.obolibrary.org/obo/UBERON_0035939) |

-## `TA2` (1)
+## `TA2`

+There are 1 usages of `TA2` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TA2)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TA2).

 | curie    |   usages | nodes                                                           |
 |----------|----------|-----------------------------------------------------------------|
 | TA2:2952 |        1 | [UBERON:8410000](http://purl.obolibrary.org/obo/UBERON_8410000) |

-## `Talairach` (1)
+## `Talairach`

+There are 1 usages of `Talairach` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Talairach)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Talairach).

 | curie          |   usages | nodes                                                           |
 |----------------|----------|-----------------------------------------------------------------|
 | Talairach:1047 |        1 | [UBERON:0035933](http://purl.obolibrary.org/obo/UBERON_0035933) |

-## `WikipediaCategory` (7)
+## `WikipediaCategory`

+There are 7 usages of `WikipediaCategory` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WikipediaCategory)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WikipediaCategory).

 | curie                                        |   usages | nodes                                                           |
 |----------------------------------------------|----------|-----------------------------------------------------------------|